chapel-lang/chapel/doc/rst/platforms/cray.rst

      export CHPL_TASKS=fifo

-   All of these tasking layers work with ugni communications.
+   Either of these tasking layers work with ugni communications.
 Other Chapel environment variables having to do with runtime layers can be left unset.
 Setting ``CHPL_COMM`` and ``CHPL_TASKS`` like this will cause the correct combination of other runtime layers that work